Methods of payment Abuse

 - '8094:80'

-How to launch a container
+How to start a container

-docker run -p <host port>:<container-port> <image_name>
+docker run -p <host port>:<container port> <image_name>

 Where:

-<host port> is the port on your host that will be proxied to the container port.
+<host-port> is the port on your host that will be proxied to the container port.

 For example, to start a container with a web server on port 80 and proxy it to port 8080 of your host, you can use the following command: